-Sitting at my desk in New Jersey with the temperature hovering just below the freezing point, it’s hard to believe tomorrow is the first day of spring.
-But spring it will be, and people around the world will soon be celebrating the season of renewal.
+Sitting at my desk in New Jersey with the temperature hovering just below the freezing point, it’s hard to believe that spring has arrived.
+But spring it is, and people around the world will soon be celebrating the season of renewal.

 Spring is a perfect time to travel in many destinations.
 Not only will you find smaller crowds and possibly even pay less (since high tourist season in many places doesn’t start until summer), but you may also stumble upon unique cultural celebrations such as the ones below.